 2018, July 14 - August 31

 Jacqueline de Jong

 One of the most notorious examples of defacement is illustrated in Guy Debord’s graffito, “Ne Travaillez Jamais,” scrawled on a public embankment in Paris in 1963.
 In order to understand Defacement, we must understand the complex term, vandalism, an action involving deliberate destruction or damage to public or private property (such as a graffiti).
 Vandalism connotes a dirty word, as does appropriation: the action of taking something for one’s own use, typically without the rightful author or owner’s permission.
 To vandalize is to steal or destroy; the works in Defacement, however, détourn the connotation of this action and investigate both the meaning of an image or object’s destruction and its revalorization.
 Defacement, as diametric to vandalism, iconoclasm or desecration, revalues, rather than devalues.
-Presented in Defacement is work by twelve contemporary artists in which the surface or original image has been altered, or defaced, to revalorize a new form, reading or meaning.
+Presented in Defacement is work by twelve contemporary artists in which the artist has executed an incisive attack on the surface or original image in order to alter, subvert, or deface: to revalorize a new form, reading or meaning.

 (1) McDonough, Tom.
 "Guy Debord and the Situationist International: Texts and Documents".
 October Books, MIT Press, 2002.